Skip to content

 Warning

 This is a work in progress and may be seeing as such.
-Errors, inconsistencies, tons of experimentation, modifications and trials are happening.
-Until there is a stable version, it is prone to breaking changes.
+Errors, inconsistencies, tons of experimentation are modifications are happening.
+Until the version 0.3 is released, it is prone to breaking changes.

 Language features